-Regardless whether you think a person lives once or many times, we all need help at some time in our lives, and I believe, we want to help others.
+Regardless of whether you think a person lives once or many times, we all need help at some time in our lives, and I believe we want to help others.

 You can’t do anything on this planet by yourself.
 No one who has ever made a difference in a big way has.